Overview

 How you'll learn

-Field trips to companies and financial institutions to see how professional accountants and finance professionals operate; teamwork, to share ideas and insights and produce work together; guest speakers representing a cross-section of finance, accounting and business expertise; practical tasks.
+With an emphasis on learning practical skills, underpinned by a sound knowledge of key principles, theories and regulations, you'll learn in ways that include field trips to fintech companies and financial institutions to see how professional accountants and finance professionals operate; teamwork, to share ideas and insights and produce work together; guest speakers representing a cross-section of finance, accounting and business expertise; practical tasks.
 For example, you can learn how to trade in stocks and shares with our Bloomberg trading platform.
 This will develop investment management skills that will look impressive on your CV; and, lectures, seminars, tutorials and workshops.

 Our accounting and finance course is one of only a few in London which is accredited by six accountancy bodies.
 Our team of academic staff are dedicated to ensuring that your experience and engagement at UEL will be first class.